-Wheat-Free.org is run by wheat allergic and wheat eating people.
-In 2006 we relocated from the UK to the Rocky Mountains of Alberta, Canada, where we now experiment with wheat free recipes while looking out of the window at the snowcapped mountains.
+Wheat-Free.org is run by wheat allergic and wheat eating people, and in 2006 we relocated from the UK to the Rocky Mountains of Alberta, Canada, where we now experiment with wheat free recipes while looking out of the window at the snowcapped mountains.

 Helen, the owner of Wheat-Free.org was originally diagnosed with a wheat allergy in 1997 after suffering with food poisoning in France caused by eating seafood that had obviously gone bad.

 "Having motorcycled around France with food poisoning I can tell you it's no fun.
-Motorcycle leathers that zip together around the waist also compound the misery and worry of being caught in an unpleasant situation.
+Motorcycle leathers that zip together around the waist also compound the misery and worry of being caught in an unpleasant situation, and with a lack of public conveniences and restaurant washrooms that seemingly are cleaned once a year, it wasn't really ideal.

 At Wheat-Free.org we believe that if we understand the issues that wheat allergic and wheat intolerant people suffer, then we can highlight those issues and make it easier for people newly diagnosed and panicking, or people that have been suffering a long time and just want to know that there is a resource out there for them to refer to, to get new ideas, ask questions, offer their own suggestions, etc.